ProgUn1corn/Qlourie_Astral_R/README.md

 - Extra long suspension arms for better FVSA length, optimized FVSA for less camber change
 - Calculated suspension geometry for optimal bump steer and toe steer performance
 - 540 degree steering wheel lock
-- 10:1 and 13:1 quick steering ratio selectable
+- About 10:1 quick steering ratio
 ## Damper and Spring
 - Dampers developed with **CTM Racing Suspension**
 - 800mm gravel damper length, 600mm tarmac damper length
 - Independently modelled mesh with flexbody help to enhances animations
-- Piston node and Jbeam writing for even more realistic bump stop and rebound stop simulation
 - Bump velocity threshold (knee point) is moved in response to changes in fast and slow bump settings, providing a more accurate representation of real-world damper tuning
 - Biased to progressive damping with increased damping during fast bump events, enhancing absorption of significant impacts in rallying
 ## Misc